MaJerle/lwcell/README.md

 # Lightweight Cellular AT parser

-LwCELL is lightweight, platform independent, AT commands parser, targeting for communicion with SIMCOM based modules SIM800/SIM900 or SIM70xx.
-Module is written in C99 and is independent from used platform.
+LwCELL is lightweight, platform independent, cellular modem AT commands parser, targeting (as of today) communicion with SIMCOM based modules SIM800/SIM900 or SIM70xx.
+Module is written in C11 and is independent from used platform.
 Its main targets are embedded system devices like ARM Cortex-M, AVR, PIC and others, but can easily work under `Windows`, `Linux` or `MAC` environments.

 <h3>Read first: <a href="https://docs.majerle.eu/projects/lwcell/">Documentation</a></h3>